Kirk Myers

-Kirk Myers (born March 3, 1979) is an American physical training instructor known for coaching celebrities in through his business, Dogpound Gyms.
+Kirk Thomas Myers (born March 3, 1979) is an American physical training instructor known for coaching celebrities in through his business, Dogpound Gyms.

 Early life

-Kirk Thomas Myers was born on March 3, 1979, in Kansas City, Missouri, to Rosemary Gibbons and Roger Myers.
+Myers was born in Kansas City, Missouri, to Rosemary Gibbons and Roger Myers.
 Myers was overweight throughout his childhood and teen years.
 Being fed mostly junk food and chocolate milk, at his heaviest he weighed more than 300 lbs.